U.N. says Palestinians, Israelis reach deal on Gaza reconstruction

 Gaza will see contraction of as much as 15 percent, while a slight recovery in the fourth quarter could push growth in the Israeli-occupied West Bank, where the PA holds sway, to about 0.5 percent, the World Bank said in a report.

-It said the downturn was also a result of restrictions on the flow of goods into Gaza by Israel and neighbouring Egypt and a drop in foreign aid to the (PA).
+It said the downturn was also a result of restrictions on the flow of goods into Gaza by Israel and neighboring Egypt and a drop in foreign aid to the (PA).

 "The conflict and humanitarian tragedy in Gaza has made an already struggling Palestinian economy worse and put further stress on the fiscal situation of the Palestinian Authority (PA)," the report said.